Mohammed Amin Adam: Aboabo and Zogbeli Educational Fund

 Anta donated a one million Ghana Cedis seed amount for the establishment of an educational fund for Aboabo, a suburb of Tamale, Ghana.
 He also donated a five hundred thousand Ghana Cedis for an educational fund for Zogbeli.
 As MP, Amin Adam has established the Anta Education Fund to support brilliant-but-needy students in his constituency.
 The fund has since benefitted over 300 students.
 In August 2024, he donated two brand new Mitsubishi pick-up vehicles to the 6 Infantry Battalions of the Ghana Armed Forces.
 Amin Adam said, at a short ceremony held at Kamina Barracks in Tamale to handover the vehicles to the Military High Command, his gesture was meant to resource the army to facilitate their swift response to disturbances.

 Tamale Secondary School

-Anta on Monday, November 17, 2025, commissioned a 12-unit calssroom blaock for his alma mater, Tamale Senior High School, as his way of appreciating the school for shaping his future.
-He also used he opportunity to speak to the students against drug and substance abuse.
+Anta on Monday, November 17, 2025, commissioned a 12-unit classroom block for his alma mater, Tamale Senior High School, as his way of appreciating the school for shaping his future.
+He also used the opportunity to speak to the students against drug and substance abuse.

+Ambariya Islamic Institute

+Dr Mohammed Amin Adam (Anta) has commissioned and handed over a newly constructed 300-bed hostel facility to the Ambariya Islamic School, strengthening support for Islamic education in Northern Ghana.
+The project responds to a request from the leadership of the Ambariya Islamic Institute to ease accommodation challenges faced by students who travel from communities outside Tamale.